dallavalentinanicolo/resource-memutator/README.md

 This is the initial push of a project aimed at creating a custom Mutation Webhook called Resource memutator.
 The webhook is still in its alpha phase, and it is not yet production-ready.
 I'm learning as I develop it, exploring advanced Kubernetes concepts as an SRE/DevOps and enhancing my Go skills through hands-on experience.
 At this stage, it does not mutate resources, but it logs useful information about incoming requests and any memory limit mismatches.
 Any suggestions or help are more than welcome!

+My webhook intercepts API requests when resources like Deployments or StatefulSets are created or updated.
+Instead of modifying those resources, it logs useful details, such as differences between requested and actual memory limits.
+This helps track configuration issues.
+In the near future, I plan to implement functionality that will automatically mutate the resource, ensuring that resource limits match the resource requests based on specific rules.

+In short kubeapi will know as we will registry this custom MutatingWebhookConfiguration, you can check under the list of MutatingWebhook:

+`/apis/admissionregistration.k8s.io/v1/mutatingwebhookconfigurations`

 ## Upcoming Improvements

 - Implement functionality to mutate the resource, ensuring the resource limits match the resource requests.